FastEval/FastEval/docs/comparison-to-lm-evaluation-harness.md

 For this reason, FastEval focuses almost exclusively on the zero-shot setting.
 Note that this is also possible with LM-Eval.
 However, it won't work well for many important tasks that require the model to respond in a specific format.
-FastEval solves this through additional answer extraction code that works with a much larger variety of ways the model could possibly respond.
+FastEval solves this with additional answer extraction code that works with a much larger variety of ways the model could possibly respond.